Wage & employment contract

 In all these cases, the employer will have to wait until you come back to work.
 Only then is termination permitted.

-Important: As an employee, you can also terminate your contract during a blocking period.
+Important: You as an employee can also terminate your employment during a blocking period.

-What happens in case of illness or injury/accident after the employer has dismissed you?
+What happens in the event of illness or injury / accident after the employer has dismissed you?

-If you fall ill or have an injury/accident after being terminated by the employer, the notice period is interrupted as long as you are absent due to illness or accident.
-The deadline will continue as soon as you are able to return to work and will be extended until the next possible termination date (for example, until the end of the month).
+If you become ill or have an injury / accident after being dismissed by the employer, the notice period is interrupted as long as you are absent due to illness or accident.
+The period continues to run as soon as you can return to work and is extended until the next possible termination date (for example, until the end of the month).

-Please note: if you have terminated your employment of your own accord, this blocking period does not apply.
+Please note: if you have terminated the employment relationship of your own accord, this blocking period does not apply.

 When your employment ends, you will receive a certificate of employment or, usually, an Arbeitszeugnis .
-This will come in handy when you apply for a new job.
+This will be useful to you when you apply for a new job.

 The Arbeitszeugnis states: